-What’s more, the office holiday party is just around the corner—and you’re charged with the seemingly insurmountable task of organizing it.
-Between choosing the right venue, stocking up on enough drinks, finding a DJ that doesn’t suck, and making sure that everything is COVID-safe, it can be quite daunting.
+This year UK businesses are set to spend an average of £58 per employee on their festive celebrations.
+Depending on the size of your organization this can quickly rack up and if you’re in charge of planning your office’s holiday party it can feel like a seemingly insurmountable task!
+Between choosing the right venue, stocking up on enough drinks, finding a DJ that doesn’t suck, and making sure that everything is done on time, it can be quite daunting.

 But don’t worry, TravelPerk’s got your back.
 It’s a merry season after all, and we decided to share our secret recipe for throwing parties everyone will love.